 FAVORITE LANGUAGES TO USE DURING INTERVIEWS?

-I like to hear candidates talk about design and tradeoffs - I’m looking to see whether they understand proven patterns of building software.
-I try to give take-home exercises that are just complicated enough so some design decisions have to be made and justified.
+I like to hear candidates talk about design and tradeoffs – I’m looking to see whether they understand proven patterns of building software.
+I try to give take-home projects that are just complicated enough so some design decisions have to be made and justified.
 The cost of getting that stuff wrong in a project is high, so it’s good to see if a candidate understands that.

 WHAT’S ONE “HOLY S***, THAT’S COOL” THING YOU WANT PEOPLE TO KNOW ABOUT YOUR COMPANY?

 We do ticketing for a variety of interesting events, from Christmas festivals to chicken wing festivals to concerts with headliner artists.
 The code you write at Ticketbud reaches literally millions of people.

 TAKE-HOME PROJECTS VERSUS LIVE CODING EXERCISES?
 PICK ONE + WHY

 Take-home projects more accurately simulate what it’s actually like to work on a feature when you’re working at our company.
 Live coding can’t control for the variety of anxieties and biases we bring to them.
 However, there should be a good amount of time spent going over your take-home project to discuss decisions and tradeoffs made.

 Many companies use a take-home project to just ensure the candidate can code and then move on to other exercises, which is a missed opportunity.
 We don’t do that – we want to see the thought process behind the decisions you’ve made.